SEMAFORInformatik/femagtools/docs/userspec.rst

    Starting with Release 0.4.4 the syntax has changed but backward compatibility is fully supported.

-   the complete example can be found in `stator1-spoke.py <https://github.com/SEMAFORInformatik/femagtools/blob/master/examples/model-creation/stator1-spoke.py>`_ and `spokefml.fsl <https://github.com/SEMAFORInformatik/femagtools/blob/master/examples/model-creation/spokefml.fsl>`_ in the example directory on github.
+   the complete example can be found in `stator1-spoke.py <https://github.com/SEMAFORInformatik/femagtools/blob/master/examples/model-creation/stator1-spoke.py>`_ and `spokefml.mako <https://github.com/SEMAFORInformatik/femagtools/blob/master/examples/model-creation/spokefml.mako>`_ in the example directory on github.